gallenc/solent2Public/workup/example_project_v1_1/README.md

 ## Archetype Design
 If you are intersted in how the archetype as designed see [Create an archetype from a multi-module project](https://maven.apache.org/archetype/maven-archetype-plugin/examples/create-multi-module-project.html)

-exampleproject-parent contains a multi module project which is the prototype used to create the archetype.
+exampleproject contains a multi module project which is the prototype used to create the archetype.

 example-project-archetype is the project to build the archetype

-This archetype was originally created from the exampleproject-parent using the create-from-project goal with the archetype.properties file.
+This archetype was originally created from the exampleproject using the create-from-project goal with the archetype.properties file.
 ```
 mvn org.apache.maven.plugins:maven-archetype-plugin:3.0.1:create-from-project "-Darchetype.properties=../archetype.properties"
 ```